DataDog/hiring-engineers/answers.md

 According to the documentation for the custom agent check, the checks run every 15-20 seconds depending on how many integrations there are.
 The way to change how often the metric is submitted is to add the `min_collection_interval` property in the `yaml` file that corresponds with the custom agent check.
 The way that works -based on my understanding of the documentation- is that when the collection check comes around every 15-20 seconds, it'll see if 45 seconds have elapsed since it last submitted the metric.
 If 45 seconds have not elapsed, it won't submit the metric.
 If 45 seconds have elapsed, it will.

 In my experience, this means that it either submits the my_metric every 40 seconds, or every 60 seconds.
 Before I changed the collection interval, it was submitting every 20 seconds.
 When I changed it, it does 40 seconds or 60 seconds.
 I kind of get why it is doing that, but not completely.
-Regardless, I think the `min_collection_interval` is the best way to do it.
+Regardless, I think the `min_collection_interval` is the best way to change the submission interval.

 ![collection interval change](images/collection_interval_change.png)